albinjal/CS4240-Reproduction-Project/BLOGPOST.md

 In this paragraph we explain the paper shortly -> what it does and tries to achieve.

 ## Building the VQGAN from Scratch (AVI)
 The VQGAN model is an autoencoder that utilizes vector quantization as a bottleneck between the encoder and decoder.
-This quantization technique has a similar effect to reducing the size of layers in the middle of a stacked autoencoder or by having the encoder output the sufficient statistics of a normal distribution and feeding them to the decoder (as in a variational autoencoder).
+This quantization technique has a similar effect to reducing the size of layers in the middle of a stacked autoencoder or by having the encoder output the sufficient statistics of a normal distribution and, sampling from this distribution, and feeding the sample to the decoder (as in a variational autoencoder).
 Quantization has an advantage over sampling in that it doesn't result in blurry output for the decoded image, unlike sampling which often produces blurry images.

 Below you can see a visualization of the VQGAN.